altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The new chief of staff read the report again.

-"-- We will probably see the Imperial army tomorrow."
+"-- We will probably see the Imperial army tomorrow."<br/>

 The young general stood up and said:

 "Our Fort Volks is invincible!
-We will send them flying back home!"
+We will send them flying back home!"<br/>

-"That's right!"
+"That's right!"<br/>

-"No matter how many thousands of soldiers the empire might send, they won't take a single step into our Fort Volks!"
+"No matter how many thousands of soldiers the empire might send, they won't take a single step into our Fort Volks!"<br/>

 Everyone was in high spirits too.